rsdoiel/antenna/archives/2025/socal_north_2025.03.md

 ---

-## Trump promised dozens of actions on immigration on Day 1.
-Here's what we know
+## Trump signs sweeping actions on immigration and border security on Day 1

 date: 2025-01-20, updated: 2025-01-20, from: The LAist